Pradeepltr/Cloudflare_R2_Storage_operation/README.md

  ### **R2 Image storage operation**
- You can add image in Cloudflare R2 database and alo retrive your image with the help of your file name.
+ You can add image in Cloudflare R2 database and also retrive your image with the help of your file name.

  >>#### **Steps**
  >>> **Step 1**